applepudding/ffxiv.act.hwbotd/README.md

 ## Usage
 Add+enable it in ACT - plugin listing and try out :)

+## On Progress
+- Full screen dimming effect when gierskogul can be used

 ## Credits & Contacts
 Apple Pudding @ Leviathan